-Thousand Island Dressing is that tasty “special sauce” that elevates salads and burgers and Reubens everywhere.
-And guess what?
-Homemade Thousand Island Dressing is super easy to make.
+Thousand Island Dressing is that tasty “special sauce” that elevates salads and burgers and Reubens everywhere … and the great news is that Homemade Thousand Island Dressing is super, duper easy to make.

 It’s far less expensive than store-bought and it tastes, well, 1000 times better.